About the Medical School Integration

 -

-Our commitment to University Hospital in Newark and Robert Wood Johnson University Hospital in New Brunswick remains strong, and our relationship with these institutions will remain unchanged.
+Our commitments to University Hospital in Newark and Robert Wood Johnson University Hospital in New Brunswick remain strong, and our relationship with these institutions will remain unchanged.

-University Hospital Newark will continue as the principal teaching hospital of NJMS.
-Similarly, RWJMS will maintain its ties with Robert Wood Johnson University Hospital will, subject to associated contractual agreements, and remain the principal teaching hospital of RWJMS.
+University Hospital will continue as the principal teaching hospital of New Jersey Medical School (NJMS).
+Similarly, Robert Wood Johnson Medical School (RWJMS) will maintain its ties with Robert Wood Johnson University Hospital, subject to associated contractual agreements, and remain the principal teaching hospital of RWJMS.

 The integration will only enhance our community impact in Newark and New Brunswick.